 Returns

-A table with the specified fields reordered as requested, followed by any unspecified fields in their original order. project-reorder doesn‘t rename or remove fields from the dataset, therefore, all fields that existed in the dataset, appear in the result table.
+A table with the specified fields reordered as requested followed by any unspecified fields in their original order. project-reorder doesn‘t rename or remove fields from the dataset.
+All fields that existed in the dataset appear in the results table.

 Reorder all fields in ascending order: